-On January 14, 2021, Schrödinger acquired XTAL BioStructures, Inc., a private company based in the Greater Boston area that provides structural biology services, including biophysical methods, protein production and purification, and X-ray crystallography, to the pharmaceutical and biotechnology industries.
+On January 14, 2021, Schrödinger acquired XTAL BioStructures, Inc., a private company based in the Greater Boston area that provides structural biology services, including biophysical methods, protein production and purification, and X-ray crystallography, to the pharmaceutical and biotechnology industries to enable structure-based drug discovery.
 XTAL was founded in 2005 by Robert Suto, Ph.D.

 We sat down with Karen Akinsanya, Ph.D., executive vice president, chief biomedical scientist and head of discovery R&D at Schrödinger, to discuss this important announcement and what it means for Schrödinger and for the future of structure-based drug discovery.